 If you’re hoping to give your space some of this unique flair, here are some of Harris’s ideas that you can consider:

 Collections – Whether it’s books, stamps, plates or anything else, try to find a way to put these items on display.

 Florals – According to Harris, people who live in the South value their connection to nature and try to bring elements of the outdoors into their home.

-Portraits – It's all about the story behind the face.
-You can cluster your photos in a variety of different ways, like how they are displayed on this salon-style wall.
+Portraits – It’s all about the story behind the face.
+You can cluster your photos in a variety of different ways.

 As always, when decorating your space, you can turn to Bazaar Home Decorating.
 We have a wide variety of fabrics that we can use to make custom window coverings, custom bedding and more.
 We also offer custom home organization solutions for pantries, garages and closets.